webnovel

 .....

 Jon Snow rushed towards her, his heart heavy with grief as he saw her lifeless body on the ground.
-The army they had gathered to fight the dead was in chaos, some defeated and others fleeing in terror.
+The army they had gathered to fight the dead was in chaos, some lying dead on the ground and others fleeing in terror.
 He knelt beside her, but as he looked up, he saw the Night King raising the fallen as wights.
 Daenerys opened her eyes, now a creature of ice.
 With a heavy heart, Jon knew what he had to do.
 "I'm sorry, Dany," he whispered as he ended her suffering.
-With a determined look, he turned towards the Night King, ready to make his last stand against the army of the dead.
+With a determined look, he turned towards the Night King, ready to make his last stand against him.
 He knew his chances were slim, but he would not retreat like the others.
 He would fight until his last breath, for the North.

 He knew that if he failed to defeat the Night King here, the south would be next.
 'Let the dead have the south,' he thought bitterly.
 'Everyone I cared about in this world is gone anyway.'

 With a resolute gaze, he turned to face the army of the dead, ready to make his final stand.
-It was a battle he knew he might not win, but he would fight until his last breath, at the very least.
+It was a battle he knew he little chances of winning, but he would fight until his last breath, at the very least.

 Jon's gaze flickered to the Night King, his heart pounding with determination.
 'Is it because he was a dragon?' he wondered.
 'Do dragons possess their memories after death?
 Maybe people do too...'

-As Drogon drew closer, Jon snapped away from his thoughts and braced himself for the battle that was to come.
-He knew that defeating the Night King would not be easy, but he was prepared to die trying.
-With a fierce determination, he unsheathed his sword, the Valyrian steel glinting in the moonlight.
+As Drogon drew closer, Jon snapped away from his thoughts and braced himself for the battle that was to come. he unsheathed his sword, the Valyrian steel glinting in the sunlight.
 Longclaw.

-Jon took a steadying breath as he walked forward, his gaze locked on Drogon.
-The dragon glided towards him, its massive wings cutting through the air.
+Then he took another breath as he walked forward, his gaze locked on him.
+The dragon glided towards him, his massive wings cutting through the air.
 Jon stopped just a few feet away, his heart pounding.
-Drogon let out a monstrous roar, the sound reverberating through the very core of Jon's being.
-He steeled himself for what was to come, knowing that his chances of survival were slim.
+Drogon let out a monstrous roar, the sound reverberating through the air.

 Drogon shot a stream of deadly flame at Jon, who attempted to dodge the attack but still felt the searing heat on his left arm.
 The dragon then lashed out with its sharp claws, sending Jon flying through the air like a ragdoll.
 He landed with a thud a few feet away, the impact knocking the sword from his hand and leaving a deep scar on his torso.